Aspose/releases.aspose.com/content/en/html/net/release-notes/2024/aspose-html-for-net-24-12-release-notes.md

 linktitle: "Aspose.HTML for .NET 24.12 Release Notes"
 title: "Aspose.HTML for .NET 24.12 Release Notes"
 weight: 10
-description: "In this release, we have enhanced the conversion of HTML to PDF format.
-We have added support for .NET 8.0 and improved Linux support."
+description: "In this release, we have significantly enhanced the conversion of HTML to PDF format.
+We have added support for .NET 8.0 and improved Linux support.
+Additionally, we have greatly improved the handling of Flex elements and rendering quality."
 type: "repository"
 layout: "release"
 hideChildren: false